MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-state.md

 ## Storage containers

-In the Bot Builder SDK for Node.js, the `session` object exposes the following properties for storing state data.
+In the Bot Framework SDK for Node.js, the `session` object exposes the following properties for storing state data.

 | Property | Scoped to | Description |
 | ---- | ---- | ---- |